 Retrofit Coordinators and PAS 2035

-In order to comply with PAS 2035 every domestic retrofit project will need to be managed by a qualified and accredited Retrofit Coordinator.
+In order to comply with PAS 2035 every domestic retrofit project will need to be managed by an approved Retrofit Coordinator.
 A Retrofit Coordinator is the individual who will be responsible for overseeing the assessment of dwellings as well as the subsequent specification, monitoring, and evaluation of energy efficiency measures, in accordance with PAS 2035.